Shashwat-Upadhyay/Crop_Yield_Prediction_System/README.md

 # Crop_Yield_Prediction_System
-This is my first ML project
+This was my first ML project